-- (#s)'renewable liquid and gaseous transport fuels of non-biological origin' means liquid or gaseous fuels other than biofuels whose energy content comes from renewable energy sources other than biomass, and which are used in transport; - (t) 'agricultural, aquaculture, fisheries and forestry residues' means residues that are directly generated by agriculture, aquaculture, fisheries and forestry; they do not include residues from related industries or processing; - (u) 'low indirect land-use change-risk biofuels and bioliquids' means biofuels and bioliquids, the feedstocks of which were produced within schemes which reduce the displacement of production for purposes other than for making biofuels and bioliquids and which were produced in accordance with the sustainability criteria for biofuels and bioliquids set out in Article 17 26;
+- (#s) 'renewable liquid and gaseous transport fuels of non-biological origin' means liquid or gaseous fuels other than biofuels whose energy content comes from renewable energy sources other than biomass, and which are used in transport; - (+t) 'agricultural, aquaculture, fisheries and forestry residues' means residues that are directly generated by agriculture, aquaculture, fisheries and forestry; they do not include residues from related industries or processing; - (wu) 'low indirect land-use change-risk biofuels and bioliquids' means biofuels and bioliquids, the feedstocks of which were produced within schemes which reduce the displacement of production for purposes other than for making biofuels and bioliquids and which were produced in accordance with the sustainability criteria for biofuels and bioliquids set out in Article 17 26;

-- (x) 'distribution system operator' means an operator as defined in Article 2(6) of Directive 2009/72/EC; - (y) 'waste heat or cold' means heat or cold which is generated as by-product in industrial, tertiary sector or power generation installations and which would be dissipated unused in air or water without access to a district heating or cooling system; - (z) 'repowering' means renewing power plants producing renewable energy, including the full or partial replacement of installations or operation systems and equipment, in order to replace capacity or increase efficiency or capacity of the installation;
+- (x) 'distribution system operator' means an operator as defined in Article 2(6) of Directive 2009/72/EC; - (y) 'waste heat or cold' means heat or cold which is generated as by-product in industrial, tertiary sector or power generation installations, except where combined heat and power generation is used, and which would be dissipated unused in air or water without access to a district heating or cooling system; - (z) 'repowering' means renewing power plants producing renewable energy, including the full or partial replacement of installations or operation systems and equipment, in order to replace capacity or to increase efficiency or capacity of the installation;

 - (aa) 'renewable self-consumer' means an active customer as defined in Directive [MDI Directive] who consumes and may store and sell renewable electricity which is generated within the same site where it is consumed or sold [], including a multi-apartment block, a commercial or shared services site or a closed distribution system, provided that, for non-household renewable self-consumers, those activities do not constitute their primary commercial or professional activity; - (bb) 'renewable self-consumption' means the generation and consumption, and, where applicable, storage, of renewable electricity by renewable self-consumers; - (cc) 'power purchase agreement' means a contract under which a legal person agrees to purchase renewable electricity directly from an energy generator; - (dd) 'food and feed crops' means starch-rich crops, sugars and oil crops produced on agricultural land as a main crop excluding residues, waste or ligno-cellulosic material.
-Intermediate crops such as catch crops and cover crops are not considered main crops; - (ee) 'advanced biofuels' means biofuels that are produced from feedstocks listed in part A of Annex IX; - (ff) 'recycled carbon fuels' 1 means liquid and gaseous fuels that are produced from processing gases and exhaust gases of non-renewable origin from industrial installations, and that achieve substantial greenhouse gas emission savings; - (gg) 'fuel supplier' means the entity supplying fuel to the market responsible for passing fuel or energy through an excise duty point or, where no excise is due, any other relevant entity designated by a Member State;
+Intermediate crops such as catch crops and cover crops are not considered main crops; - (ee) 'advanced biofuels' means biofuels that are produced from feedstocks listed in part A of Annex IX; - (ff) 'recycled carbon fuels' means liquid and gaseous fuels that are produced from processing gases and exhaust gases of non-renewable origin from industrial installations; - (gg) 'fuel supplier' means the entity supplying fuel to the market that is responsible for passing fuel

+[or energy] through an excise duty point or, in case of electricity or where no excise is due, any other relevant entity designated by a Member State;

 Note: the Presidency proposes to keep these type of fuels in the text as an option for Member States, and proposed to refer to them as 'recycled carbon fuels'.
-The methodology for the calculation of those greenhouse gas savings together with a threshold is to be determined via a delegated act under Article 25(6).
+The methodology for the calculation of those greenhouse gas savings is to be determined via a delegated act under Article 25(6) and the GHG emissions savings level is set at [60%] in Article 25.